Sudip7/quick-web-app-prototype/README.md

-# Java Advent 2015 - Quick Web App Prototyping with Spring Boot & MongoDB
+# Quick restful project with Spring Boot, MongoDB and Swagger api(yet to be added)

-This repository holds the code developed during my Java Advent 2015 article [Quick Web App Prototyping with Spring Boot & MongoDB](http://www.javaadvent.com/2015/12/quick-web-app-prototyping-with-spring-boot-and-mongodb.html).
+This repository is an extension of [Quick Web App Prototyping with Spring Boot & MongoDB](http://www.javaadvent.com/2015/12/quick-web-app-prototyping-with-spring-boot-and-mongodb.html).